Tutorial

 end

 When it comes to the tests, I need to do two main things.
-First accomodate for creating an account and user fixtures.
+First accommodate for creating an account and user fixtures.
 But I also need to remember that all routes are protected so I need to setup a login feature.

 # test/tutorial_web/controllers/secret_controller_test.exs